Los Angeles, CA skyline

-Los Angeles, CA Crime Rate
+Los Angeles, CA Crime Rate & Safety

-Higher crime than 66% of U.S. cities
+Higher crime than 89% of major U.S. cities

 Is Los Angeles Safe?

-With an overall crime index of 124, Los Angeles has a 24% higher crime rate than the national average.
-Your chance of becoming a victim of violent crime is 1 in 212.
-However, safety varies dramatically by neighborhood, with areas like Beverlywood earning an A grade while Baldwin Heights / Crenshaw rates D.
+Los Angeles has a crime rate that is 56% above the national average.
+Your chance of becoming a victim of violent crime is 1 in 176.

 Crime Index Comparison